INSTRUCTOR: Pascal Gagneux Ph.D. (Professor, Departments of Pathology and Anthropology)

 PDF of each reading are posted on the course webpage and will be sent to each student via e-mail in advance of each class

-Each student is expected to submit a question about the reading by 7am the day of the class.
+Each student is expected to submit a question about the reading by 10 am the day of the class.

-DAY: Tuesday and Thursday
+DAY: Tuesdays and Thursdays

-EXAMS: A) Midterm, multiple choice, 1 hour on February 9.
+EXAMS: A) Midterm, multiple choice, 1 hour on MAY 6.

-B) Final: two hours, multiple choice & simple sentence replies to questions, TBD
+B) Final: two hours, multiple choice & simple sentence replies to questions, June 13 (Friday) 11:30 am to 2:29 pm.

-GRADES: Grades will be based on student participation throughout, reading questions submitted, and Midterm and Final exam
+GRADES: Grades will be based on reading questions submitted (25%), and Midterm (25%) and Final exam (50%)

 performances.